mauricemach/coffeekup/README.md

 See [/examples](http://github.com/mauricemach/coffeekup/tree/master/examples) for complete versions.
 Please note that even though all examples are given in coffeescript, you can also use their plain javascript counterparts just fine.

+## To Know more

+Check out Mark Hahn's excellent [A Beginners's Introduction to CoffeeKup](https://github.com/mark-hahn/coffeekup-intro).
+It's a work in progress, but already a great introduction on how CoffeeKup operates.

 ## Compatibility

 Latest version tested with node 0.4.9 and CoffeeScript 1.1.1.